-(NB If you have been made redundant and are going to find it difficult to get another job, then think about your essential bills – mortgage, food, utilites etc – before using your redundancy money to clear unsecured debts.)
+(NB If you have been made redundant and are going to find it difficult to get another job, then think about your essential bills – mortgage, food, utilities etc – before using your redundancy money to clear unsecured debts.)

 They know you have assets

-If you owe a lot of money to a creditor, specially if the creditor is your bank, then they may have decided to look into your finances in some detail and realise that you own a house with a lot of equity in it.
+If you owe a lot of money to a creditor, especially if the creditor is your bank, then they may have decided to look into your finances in some detail and realise that you own a house with a lot of equity in it.
 That doesn’t mean they will never accept a F&F, but it is unlikely that they will accept a really low one.

-It is very rare for a creditor to accept a partial settlement on a secured loan.
+It is rare for a creditor to accept a partial settlement on a secured loan.
 Even if you can demonstrate that you have negative equity, most secured lenders or creditors who have got a charge on your house will usually reject an offer.